salabim/MySimpleGUI/README.md

     Image.DrawImage and Image.Update support PIL Images as well as other extension than just .png or .gif if PIL is installed.

     Note that there's still no requirement to have PIL installled.
 But is highly recommended, though.

--   MySimpleGUI can print Elements, Columns and Windows in a nice format, which can be very useful for debugging and just getting to know what MySimpleGUI/PySimpleGUI does internally.
+-   MySimpleGUI can print Elements, Columns and Windows in a nice format, which can be very useful for debugging and just getting to know what My  SimpleGUI/PySimpleGUI does internally.
     For instance:

         Input id: 2069800000984